NIKSS-vSwitch/nikss/mininet/README.md

 Once you have the Mininet topology running, you can configure PSA-eBPF switch(es).
 You can do it by:
 - extending the Python script to install table entries automatically.
 The `demo.py` provides an example in lines 48-49, or
-- manually executing `psabpf-ctl` commands from Mininet CLI.
-For example, `s1 psabpf-ctl table add ..` executes the `psabpf-ctl` command on switch `s1`.
+- manually executing `nikss-ctl` commands from Mininet CLI.
+For example, `s1 nikss-ctl table add ..` executes the `nikss-ctl` command on switch `s1`.

 ### Test demo setup